stephenr85/sass-unity/README.md

 ####Easy breakpoints:

+	//Setup our breakpoints globally
 	$grid-breakpoints: grid-breakpoints(
 		(four 4 0 4), //This is a small-down breakpoint.
 The base global breakpoint is already four columns.
 		(eight 8), //format is ("handle" "columns" "min" "max") -- without quotes, where "min" and "max" are the visible ranges.
 If neither are entered, "min" is set to "columns".
 		(twelve 12),
 		(sixteen 16)
 	);

+	//Reference the breakpoints by handle
 	@include grid-breakpoint(four){
 		body {color: blue;}
 		#container {@include container;}